 What is a Database Trigger?

-A database trigger is special stored procedure that is run when specific actions occur within a database.
-Most triggers are defined to run when changes are made to a table’s data.
+A SQL trigger is special stored procedure that is run when specific actions occur within a database.
+Most database triggers are defined to run when changes are made to a table’s data.
 Triggers can be defined to run instead of or after DML (Data Manipulation Language) actions such as INSERT, UPDATE, and DELETE.

 Triggers help the database designer ensure certain actions, such as maintaining an audit file, are completed regardless of which program or user makes changes to the data.